AndreaGM0919/Website.Andrea/README.md

 Things I love to do:

 I love to hang out with my friends,

-I love to cook and backe,
+I love to cook and bake,

 I love going to the beach and the pool,

 I love animals,

 I love traveling,

 I love going to amusement parks,

 I love going paddle boarding and kayaking.